When Hope Meets Reality

 - USA & Canada: 29%

-- Older age (77%)
+- Advanced maternal age (77%)

 - Repeated implantation failure (70%)

-- Unexplained miscarriages (65%)
+- Unexplained miscarriage(s) (65%)

-Rapid Growth in PGT-A Use (USA)
+B Rapid growth in PGT-A use (USA)

-- Klein, A. (2025, March 7).
+- Klein, A. (2025, Mar 7).
 Pricey IVF Test May Be Selling False Hope.
 Truthdig.

-- Gleicher, N. et al. (2019).
+- Gleicher, N., Barad, D. H., et al. (2019).
 Preimplantation genetic testing for aneuploidy (PGT-A).
-Journal of Assisted Reproduction and Genetics, 36(1), 29–37.
+J Assist Reprod Genet, 36(1), 29–37.